protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

 +++
 title = "Language Guide (proto 3)"
 weight = 40
-description = "This topic covers how to use the version 3 of Protocol Buffers in your project." type = "docs"
+description = "Covers how to use the version 3 of Protocol Buffers in your project." type = "docs"
 +++